HariSekhon/Knowledge-Base/azure.md

-Use ZRS (zone-redundant storage) rather than LRS (locally-redundant storage), price is ~50% more but still fairly trivial in overall cost compared to the compute its attached to eg. spending £20 a month on storage for a $450 a month VM.
+Use ZRS (zone-redundant storage) rather than LRS (locally-redundant storage), price is ~50% more but still fairly trivial in overall cost compared to the compute its attached to eg. spending only $15 a month on a 100GB storage disk SSD for a $450 a month VM with 8vCPUs and 64GB RAM.

 <https://learn.microsoft.com/en-gb/azure/storage/common/storage-redundancy>